-- " Commerzbank's long-term ratings could be upgraded as result of an upgrade of its BCA.
-The bank's senior unsecured and lower-ranking instrument classes could also be upgraded in case of material additional volumes of bail-in-able instruments being issued, such that it results in additional rating uplift from our Advanced LGF analysis. - " The BCA could be upgraded if the bank makes further progress towards its medium-term targets, such that it at least maintains its current intrinsic financial strength.
+- " Commerzbank's long-term ratings could be upgraded as result of an upgrade of its standalone BCA.
+The bank's senior unsecured and lower-ranking instrument classes could also be upgraded in case of material additional volumes of bail-in-able instruments being issued, such that it results in additional rating uplift from our Advanced LGF analysis. - " The BCA could be upgraded if the bank makes further progress towards its medium-term targets and sustains its current financial profile, in particular its combined solvency.